 Nine separate tabs in the HTTP window allow you to store and test multiple messages and switch between them as needed.

-When the request is defined, press Send to send it to the web server and review the response in the right-hand pane, where you can review the body (shown above) and header info:
+When the request is defined, press Send to send it to the web server.
+You can analyze the response immediately in the right-hand pane, which displays the body (shown above) and header info:

 Importing a WADL or WSDL Request